puppetlabs/relay-docs/docs/integrating-with-relay.md

 ### Using an upstream image

 While it's possible to use an upstream image without modification, customizing it can greatly increase its usefulness.
 Adding the Relay SDK or `ni` command-line utility to the container enables access to the Relay service APIs, which allow you to retrieve and set parameters, access secrets, and use Relay's persistent logging framework.
 Additionally, writing a custom entrypoint allows you to control the container's behavior to ensure it runs correctly in Relay.

+For trigger containers, we recommend using the relaysh/core:latest-python image as your base image and adding your own code as the entrypoint.
+See the [Writing entrypoint code](#writing-entrypoint-code) section for details.

 This section assumes you're familiar with the Dockerfiles and the container build/push process.